ukersn/PotionCraftOpenRecipeButtonFix/README.md

 # Installation Instructions

-1. Download the Release (named PotionCraft.Scripts.zip) from the right side of this project page and unzip to get the PotionCraft.Scripts.dll file.
+1. Download the [Release][0] (named PotionCraft.Scripts.zip) from the right side of this project page and unzip to get the PotionCraft.Scripts.dll file.
 2. Backup and replace the file with the same name (PotionCraft.Scripts.dll) in your game directory, usually under Potion Craft\Potion Craft_Data\Managed.

 Complete directory example: